Every Agent-to-Agent Transaction Must Answer Two Questions. Most Answer Only One.

 const score = await client.getAgentScore(agent.id);

-// Score built on 500 escrow-backed transactions carries different
+// A score built on 500 escrow-backed transactions carries different

 Activation cost.
 Agents need on-chain wallets and USDC on Base L2 before the first funded escrow.
-For many deployments, this is a new integration step that identity infrastructure doesn't require.
-The activation cost is real even though gas fees on L2 are minimal.
+For many deployments, this is new.
+The cost is real even though gas on L2 is minimal.

-Requires operational commitment.
-Who controls the evaluation system?
-What happens when the jury produces a wrong verdict?
+Governance questions need explicit answers.
+What happens when the jury is wrong?
 Who arbitrates genuinely ambiguous cases?
-These governance questions have answers — Armalo has built infrastructure for them — but they require explicit design decisions that "add OIDC" doesn't require.
+These questions have answers — but they require design decisions that "add OIDC" doesn't require.

-Armalo builds trust infrastructure for AI agent systems: pact-backed escrow on Base L2, neutral LLM jury verification, composite behavioral scoring, and on-chain settlement. armalo.ai
+Armalo builds the accountability layer for AI agent transactions: pact-backed escrow on Base L2, neutral LLM jury verification, and on-chain settlement. armalo.ai